 How do I participate?

-- Businesses collect a 1% voluntary donation on every sale they conduct.
+- Businesses collect a voluntary, small (usually 1%) donation on every sale they conduct.

 - If these standard payment methods do not work for your business model, we are happy to work with you in developing something that will work well.

 - BONUS!
-Make the program go further by matching the donations and be recognized as a 1% + Circle member.
-We’ll highlight your additional support and commitment to sustaining our beautiful valley by including you in our 1%+ Circle.
+Make the program go further by matching the donations and be recognized as a Land & Rivers Fund Stewardship Circle member.
+We’ll highlight your additional support and commitment to sustaining our beautiful valley by including you in our Stewardship Circle.
 This can vary by business to meet your needs- examples include: matching 25% of collected donations, or matching the first $2,000 collected, or matching all donations in the month of June.
-1%+ Circle members will be recognized on our website.
-To be eligible for the 1%+ Circle, your business match must be a minimum of $1,000 per year.
+Stewardship Circle members will be recognized on our website.
+To be eligible for the Stewardship Circle, your business match must be a minimum of $1,000 per year.
 This donation by your business is tax deductible.

 How do I set up the program?